 - A. Financial Statements and Financial Records - 1.
-We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19. - 2.
-We acknowledge, as members of management of the Council, our responsibility for the fair presentation of the financial statements.
+We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.

+- 2. We acknowledge, as members of management of the Council, our responsibility for the fair presentation of the financial statements.
 We believe the financial statements referred to above give a true and fair view of the financial position, financial performance (or results of operations) and cash flows of the Council in accordance with [the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
 We have approved the financial statements. - 3.
 The significant accounting policies adopted in the preparation of the financial statements are appropriately described in the financial statements. - 4.
 As members of management of the Council, we believe that the Council has a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, that are free from material misstatement, whether due to fraud or error. - 5.
-There are no unadjusted audit differences identified during the current audit and pertaining to the latest period presented.
+We believe that the effects of any unadjusted audit differences, accumulated by you during the current audit and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+More specifically, there was an error totalling £1.287m caused by the invalid use of building cost index rates to other land and buildings not valued in year, no adjustment was made.